 Land at St Stephens Walk and The Vicarage at Rolvenden have been purchased and to be held in the surplus category whilst plans for redevelopment are being established.
-Orchard Cottage and Mabledon Avenue have been transferred to Land and Building as works have commenced at these sites

 The surplus assets have been valued using IFRS13 fair value level 2 as there are significant observable inputs using land prices in the Local Authority area.